-Our summer design intern shares 5 things she didn’t know before working behind the scenes on websites with us.
-Shira is currently studying to be a Graphic Designer at York University.
+Our summer design intern, Shira, shares 5 things she didn’t know before working behind the scenes on websites with us.
+Currently studying to be a Graphic Designer at York University, Shira reflects on her experiences while interning at LeverageIT.

 1. You Don’t Have to be a Developer to Design Websites